You Don't Need a SumoSplunkDog

 Transform CloudWatch with SenseDeep

 While developing serverless cloud applications at SenseDeep, we became frustrated accessing CloudWatch Logs.
 We wanted a fast log viewer that supported smooth infinite scrolling and structured log data presentation and we wanted more powerful queries.
-So we created SenseDeep, a CloudWatch Logs viewer that runs blazingly fast, 100% in your browser.
+So we created a blazing fast log viewer for SenseDeep.
 It transparently downloads and stores log events in your browser application cache for immediate viewing without delays.
 It offers smooth scrolling, live tail and powerful structured queries.